Get Help Now

 - Nursing Home Litigation Group, Past Chair (2010-2011)

-- Land Condemnation Section, Member
+- Land Condemnation Section, Member and Legislative Liason for 2015

 - Professional Negligence Section, Member